Kernel Launch Based on a Sample Project

 SOC_VERSION

-AI Processor model.
+AI processor model.

 • For the following products: Run the npu-smi info command on the server where Ascend AI Processor is installed to obtain the Name information.
 The actual value is AscendName.
 For example, if Name is xxxyy, the actual value is Ascendxxxyy.